Subtitles and Transcript

-0:11 I would like to tell you about a project which I started about 16 years ago, and it's about making new forms of life.
-And these are made of this kind of tube -- electricity tube, we call it in Holland.
+0:11 I would like to tell you about a project which I started about 16 years ago.
+It's about making new forms of life.
+And these are made of this kind of tube — electricity tube, we call it in Holland.
 And we can start a film about that, and we can see a little bit backwards in time.

 0:38 (Video) Narrator: Eventually, these beasts are going to live in herds on the beaches.
 Theo Jansen is working hard on this evolution.

 2:35 This is the wave, going from left to right.
 You can see this one.
-And now it goes from -- yes, now it goes from left to right.
-This is a new generation, a new family, which is able to store the winds.
+Yes, and now it goes from left to right.
+This is a new generation, a new family, which is able to store the wind.
 So, the wings pump up air in lemonade bottles, which are on top of that.
 And they can use that energy in case the wind falls away, and the tide is coming up, and there is still a little bit of energy to reach the dunes and save their lives, because they are drowned very easily.
-(Laughter)

-3:19 I could show you this animal.
-(Applause) Thank you.
-So, the proportion of the tubes in this animal is very important for the walking.
-There are 11 numbers, which I call the 11 holy numbers.
+3:37 So, the proportion of the tubes in this animal is very important for the walking.
+There are 11 numbers, which I call The 11 Holy Numbers.
 These are the distances of the tubes which make it walk that way.
 In fact, it's a new invention of the wheel.
 It works the same as a wheel.
-The axis of a wheel is staying on the same level, and this hip is staying on the same level as well.
-In fact, this is better than a wheel, because when you try to drive with your bicycle on the beach, you will notice it's very hard to do.
-And the feet just step over the sand, and the wheel has to touch every piece of the ground in between.
-So, 5,000 years after the invention of the wheel, we have a new wheel.
-And I will show you, in the next video -- can you start it, please? -- that very heavy loads can be moved.
-There's a guy pushing there, behind, but can also walk on the wind very well.
+The axis of a wheel stays on the same level, and this hip is staying on the same level as well.
+In fact, this is better than a wheel, because when you try to drive your bicycle on the beach, you will notice it's very hard to do.
+And the feet just step over the sand, and the wheel has to touch every piece of the ground in-between.
+So 5,000 years after the invention of the wheel, we have a new wheel.
+I will show you, in the next video — can you start it, please? — that very heavy loads can be moved.
+There's a guy pushing there, behind, but it can also walk on the wind very well.
 It's 3.2 tons.

-4:50 And this is working on the stored winds in the bottles.
+4:53 This is working on the stored wind in the bottles.
 It has a feeler, where it can feel obstacles and turn around.
-And that stuff, you see, is going to it the other way.
+You see, it's going the other way.

-6:33 Here, we have the brain of the animal.
+6:33 Here we have the brain of the animal.
 In fact, it is a step counter, and it counts the steps.
 It's a binary step counter.
-So as soon it has been to the sea, it changes the pattern of zeroes and ones here, and it knows always where it is on the beach.
+So as soon it has been to the sea, it changes the pattern of zeroes and ones here.
+And it always knows where it is on the beach.
 So it's very simple brain.
 It says, well, there's the sea, there are dunes, and I'm here.
 So it's a sort of imagination of the simple world of the beach animal.
-Thank you.